Note: The picture used is for illustration purposes only.

 The woman was called Embla (from the Old Norse ‘almr’, meaning ‘elm’) and the man Ask (from the Old Norse ‘askr,’ meaning ‘ash tree’).
 Embla and Ask were given a home, Midgard.
 Humans reside in Midgard to this day.

 Next, at the very center of the world, the brothers built Asgard, a place they themselves could call home.
 Odin was the ruler of this great city.
 He married the beautiful Frigg (later equated, by some, with Freya), and they had children called the Æsir – the Norse gods.

 Odin became known as All-Father, ancestor of all; both gods and humans.

-The faithful guardian of the Bifrost is the watchman of the gods, who keeps an eye out for giants in particular.
+The faithful guardian of the Bifrost is the gods’ watchman, who keeps an eye out for giants in particular.

-Heimdallr has perfect day and night vision and carries the great horn Gjallahorn, which can be heard across all the universe.
+Heimdallr has perfect day and night vision and carries the great horn Gjallarhorn, which can be heard across all the universe.

 This doesn’t mean no connections existed between the giants and the rest of the world.
-In Jotunheim, the giant Narfi had a daughter called Nótt (‘night’ in Old Norse).
+For example, in Jotunheim, the giant Narfi had a daughter called Nótt (‘night’ in Old Norse).